Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: II. Experimental Setup

+Here, $e$ is the electronic charge, $f_\textrm{T}(E)$ the Fermi-Dirac distribution, $d$ the centre-to-centre wavefunction separation, $\textbf{n}$ the unit normal to the 2D plane, \textbf{B}=-B\textbf{$\hat{y}$} the magnetic-field vector, \textbf{$\hat{y}$} the unit vector in the $y$-direction, and $A_1(\textbf{k},E)$ and $A_2(\textbf{k},E)$ the spectral functions of the 1D and 2D systems, respectively, with Fermi energies $E_\textrm{F1D}$ and $E_\textrm{F2D}$.
+As can be seen, the tunnelling current is then proportional to the overlap integral of the two spectral functions.

-In order to extract the bare electron mass $m_0$, decoupled from e-e interaction effects, we perform a low-noise, low-temperature spectroscopy measurement of the tunnelling current between each layer, which is proportional to the overlap integral of the respective spectral functions of each system \cite{SM}.
-In our devices, while the bottom 2DEG always remains 2D in nature, the top 2DEG has confined (1D) regions, in between the wire-gates (together with a small 2D `parasitic' injection region, coloured yellow), see inset in Fig.\ \ref{fig2} and \cite{SM}.
-This means that we can use the bottom layer as a well-understood spectrometer in order to probe the 1D dynamics taking place in the layer above.
+In our devices, while the bottom 2DEG always remains 2D in nature, the top 2DEG has confined (1D) regions, in between the wire-gates (together with a small 2D `parasitic' injection region, coloured yellow).
+This means that we can use the bottom layer as a well-understood spectrometer in order to probe the 1D dynamics, along the wire, taking place in the layer above, see Fig.\ \ref{fig_device}b for a shematic representation.
 An offset $eV_{\textrm{DC}}$ between the Fermi energies of the two systems is obtained by applying a DC bias $V_{\textrm{DC}}$ between the layers.
-Similarly, a shift in momentum can also be achieved via a magnetic field of strength $B$ parallel to the 2DEG layers, with the Lorentz force then adding $\Delta k=edB$ to the momentum of the tunnelling electrons, where $d$ is the centre-to-centre well separation.
+Similarly, a shift in momentum can also be achieved via a magnetic field of strength $B$ parallel to the 2DEG layers, with the Lorentz force then adding $\Delta k=edB$ to the momentum of the tunnelling electrons, where $d$ is the centre-to-centre wavefunction separation.
 The dispersion of each system is then mapped by measuring the differential tunnelling conductance $G=\textrm{d}I/\textrm{d}V$ between the systems, as both energy and momentum are varied.

-All measurements shown in this work were carried out in a $^{3}$He cryostat at $300$\,mK.
-The tunnelling conductance was measured using standard low-frequency ac lock-in techniques with the excitation current chosen so as to avoid sample heating.
-Each sample was also measured in full during a single cool-down, in order to allow for better data consistency, though different samples were independently thermally cycled, with no significant changes.
-In total, five different devices were measured, from two different wafers, and belonging to different fabrication batches.
-Fig.\ \ref{fig2} shows a tunnelling differential map ${\rm d}G/{\rm d}V_{\rm DC}$ \textit{vs} $B$ and $V_{\rm DC}$ for a device where the wire-gate voltage $V_{\rm WG}$ is set so that only one 1D subband is occupied in the wires ($V_{\rm WG}=-0.515$\,V).